Skill Sheet: What You Will Learn Here

 - Classification of chart patterns

-- Identifying chart patterns
+- Identifying chart patterns in technical analysis

 Prices, as you already know, are determined by demand and supply, which in turn are driven by (you know again!) our emotions.
 Every price that we see flashing in front of us evokes an emotion, be it greed, fear, need, compulsion, joy or security.
 Patterns, therefore, are nothing but an aggregate of human emotions – a collective emotional state known as market psychology.